HydraDancer/hydradancer_fw_legacy/enumeration/README.md

 ## How To Use

-- Build and Flash the firmware on both board
+### Build and Flash the firmware on both boards
 ```
 # From ./firmware

 $ make clean all

-$ /path/to/wch-ch56x-isp -v flash /path/to/firmware/build/hydrausb3-enumeration.bin
+$ /path/to/wch-ch56x-isp -v flash /path/to/build/hydrausb3-enumeration.bin
 ```
 More explanations about how to flash can be found here :
 * [Linux  ](https://github.com/hydrausb3/hydrausb3_fw/wiki/how-to-build-flash-and-use-examples-on-linux)
 * [Windows](https://github.com/hydrausb3/hydrausb3_fw/wiki/how-to-build-flash-and-use-examples-on-windows)

-- Build and run `host-controller`
+### Build and run `host-controller`
 ```
 # From ./host-controller

 $ make clean all
 $ ./build/host-controller
 ```
 Note: root privileges may be required.